Life Begins (TV series): Premise

 The story focuses on Philip Raymond (Phil) Mee and Margaret Eileen Brenda (Maggie) Thornhill-Mee and how their lives, plus those of their two children, James and Rebecca, change when Phil announces he is leaving Maggie for another woman.
 The first series follows Maggie's struggle to cope with adapting to single life, including finding a job, and later a new boyfriend, with the tables later turned on Phil somewhat when his new relationship fails.
 The series also features various friends and relatives of the couple and their dramas, such as the struggles of Maggie's parents, Eric and Brenda.

 History

 The first series of Life Begins began on 16 February 2004.
 The first series was a success.
-The show managed viewing figures ranging from 9.51 to 10.45 million winning all of its time-slots.
+The show managed viewing figures ranging from 9.51 to 10.45 million, winning all of its time-slots.
 The series has been aired on Channel Seven in Australia and TV ONE in New Zealand.

-As the first Life Begins was so popular a second series was launched which began on 16 February 2005.
+As the first Life Begins was so popular, a second series was launched, which began on 16 February 2005.
 Series two received strong ratings of 6.38 to 8.62 million.

 A third series started on 4 September 2006 on ITV.
-Again the viewing figures were still high managing to win half of its timeslots with figures of 5.79 to 6.32 million.
+Again, the viewing figures were still high, managing to win half of its timeslots with figures of 5.79 to 6.32 million.

+Life Begins was inspired by Bullen's re-evaluation of the lives of people around him as they approached 40 years old.
+The series was designed as a vehicle for actress Sarah Lancashire, who had signed an exclusive "Golden handcuffs" deal with ITV.
+Two months after the series was announced, Lancashire pulled out, feeling unable to commit to a potentially long-running series.
+ITV replaced Lancashire with Caroline Quentin.
+Bullen wrote the series with John Forte.
+As with Cold Feet, he integrated events from his own life into the storylines.
+He researched Maggie's travel agency job by spending a week at a travel agents' in Bristol.

 It was always intended by the writers that the third series would be the last.
-A fourth series, thought possible at the time, never materialized.
+A fourth series, thought possible at the time, never materialised.